silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/03_permissions.md

 For `read` and `readOne` a plugin called `canView` will filter the result set by the `canView($memeber)` check.

 [notice]
 When paginated items fail a `canView()` check, the `pageInfo` field is not affected.
+Limits and pages are determined through database queries, it would be too inefficient to perform in-memory checks on large data sets.
-This can result in pages showing a smaller number of items than what the page should contain, but keeps the pagination calls consistent for `limit` and `offset` parameters.
+This can result in pages
+showing a smaller number of items than what the page should contain, but keeps the pagination calls consistent for `limit` and `offset` parameters.
 [/notice]